-Marquee to make selection, Click and drag to new position.

-Marquee to make selection, Ctrl click and drag to new position.
+Marguee to make selection, Click and drag to new position.
+Move note or note selection Marquee to make selection, Ctrl click and drag to new position.
+Copy note or note selection

 The Action List

 You also have available to you Actions: The MIDI Editor actions list includes the notation mode commands as well as several actions not on the menus that are specific to notation mode, for example: